With festive season around the corner I am sure many of you are worrying about your child’s sugar consumption in the coming months.

 If sugar is so easily hidden in everyday food and most of us bust the daily limit without even considering sugar, imagine the kind of impact sugar has on those tiny bodies when they eat mithai, cakes, cookies, chocolates, barfi, ladoos, without much thought?

 Instead of leaving the decision up to our children maybe we need to take a few steps together as families to build a healthier relationship with foods.
 To show our children what healthful eating looks like and no, this does not mean we overtly restrict celebratory foods.

-It simply means taking a hard look at what we are exposed to, what comes on our family tables.
+It simply means taking a hard look at what we are exposed to and what comes on our family table.
 Focus on love and appreciation for the family over mindless consumption, be it food or other consumeristic celebration trends that are now a thing.

 HOW TO LIMIT SUGAR INTAKE IN KIDS DURING THE FESTIVE SEASON